-To assist each student to orient himself to adult and college life by providing a program of counseling which enables him to discover aptitudes and interests and helps in the choice of a vocation or further formal education.
+To assist students in preparing for college life and future endeavors by providing a program of counseling, advisement and placement.
+These services enable students to discover aptitudes and interests and assist in their choices of a vocation or further education.